junxit/us-congress-bills-117/bill.md

   - **(2)** *DC Metropolitan Police Department Headquarters* One gold medal shall be given to the Metropolitan Police Department of the District of Columbia, so that the medal may be displayed at the headquarters of the Metropolitan Police Department and made available for research, as appropriate.
   - **(3)** *Smithsonian Institution*
     - **(A)** *In general* One gold medal shall be given to the Smithsonian Institution, where it shall be available for display as appropriate and available for research.
-    - **(B)** *Plaque* In displaying the gold medal given under subparagraph (A), the Smithsonian Institution shall display the medal with a plaque that lists the other law enforcement agencies that participated in protecting the U.S. Capitol on January 6, 2021.
+    - **(B)** *Plaque* In displaying the gold medal given under subparagraph (A), the Smithsonian Institution shall display the medal with a plaque that lists all of the law enforcement agencies that participated in protecting the U.S. Capitol on January 6, 2021.
     - **(C)** *Sense of the Congress* It is the sense of the Congress that the Smithsonian Institution should make the gold medal given under subparagraph (A) available for display elsewhere, particularly at appropriate locations associated with the protection of the U.S. Capitol on January 6, 2021.
   - **(4)** *United States Capitol*
     - **(A)** *In general* One gold medal shall be given to the Architect of the Capitol, for display in a prominent location in the United States Capitol as appropriate and available for research.
-    - **(B)** *Plaque* In displaying the gold medal given under subparagraph (A), the Architect of the Capitol shall display the medal with a plaque that lists the other law enforcement agencies that participated in protecting the United States Capitol on January 6, 2021.
+    - **(B)** *Plaque* In displaying the gold medal given under subparagraph (A), the Architect of the Capitol shall display the medal with a plaque that lists all of the law enforcement agencies that participated in protecting the United States Capitol on January 6, 2021.

 ## § 3.
 Duplicate medals